Aaron98990/ways-of-the-game/law-changes.md

 Interpretations or competition rules are below:

+Guidelines for Match Officials: If the goalkeeper blatantly moves off the goal line before the ball is kicked and prevents a goal from being scored, the AR should indicate the encroachment **according to the pre-match instructions from the referee** by raising their flag.
+- This is never discussed.
+Just put it in the Guidlines as this is the most used and won't confuse new referees.

 Common Interpretation I don't like: If a handball is committed when a shot is going on goal, a YC should be given for SPA, including if a penalty in given.
 - I think its too harsh.
 It's not a wrong interpretation.
 But if I give a penalty kick for handball (not DOGSO), I rarely give a caution (and no one complains because a penalty is generally a free goal).